nginxinc/nginx-ingress-workshops/Plus/labs/lab3/readme.md

    <details><summary>Click for Hints!</summary>
    <br/>
    <p>
-   <strong>Answer</strong> – The Ingress Controller default server will return an <b>HTTP 404 Not Found page, or an HTTP 400 Bad Request status code</b> for all requests that have no Ingress routing rules defined; this is Nginx's default 404 error page.
+   <strong>Answer</strong> – The Ingress Controller default server will return an <b>HTTP 404 Not Found page, or an HTTP 400 Bad Request status code</b> for all requests that have no Ingress routing rules defined; this is NGINX's default 404 error page.
 You will deploy a Demo application in the subsequent labs, which will fix this.
    </p>
    </details>